 Before considering buying and starting to take PrEP, you must first have an HIV test to make sure you have not already got the virus.
 PrEP will not work as a preventative medication if you already have HIV.
 Click here to find out about Trade's rapid HIV testing service.

-Also, we would advise that you read the i-base guide to Buying PrEP online: Safe use and NHS monitoring.
-Click here to download the booklet.
+Also, we would advise that you read the i-base guide UK Guide to PrEP (3rd edition): Click here to download the booklet.